Aikido self defence can be a very effective method of protecting yourself, your family, and loved one's. in a street attack situation...

 The Aikido dojo training atmosphere is also good for challenging yourself and your emotions and feelings.
 It brings your ego out, so you can examine it and change for the better.
 I could, of course go on...

 When things go wrong, and you get into a difficult situation that you cannot resolve in a reasonable way, you are going to need back up.
 When an aggressor wants to tear your head off and permanently damage you...

 The time for talking is over and you have to use a pre-emptive strike, or respond/react to their sudden aggressive, violent attack...

 Remember, most of us are used to a warm cosy feeling as we practise our Aikido self defence techniques.
 Also even if we miss our timing and cannot block an attack in the dojo, will it really do that much to us...

 After all a full on street attack is aggressive, and it has been shown, by experts, that it can freeze you in your tracks.
 Even if you are a seasoned student or instructor, can you really get past that rush of adrenaline when you are in fear for your life.

-Of, course if you are one of those students or instructors, who can calmly deal with any sudden stressful situation, then go about your day, unaffected (like a cat), then you are ok... right?
+Of, course if you are one of those students or instructors, who can calmly deal with any sudden, violent, stressful situation, then go about your day, relaxed and unaffected, just like a cat, then you are okay... right?